Top 4 Sentence Embedding Techniques using Python

 • If we use the transformer, it is similar to the encoder module of the transformer architecture and uses the self-attention mechanism.

-• The DAN option computes the unigram and bigram embeddings first and then averages them to get a single embedding.
-This is then passed to a deep neural network to get a final sentence embedding of 512 dimensions.
+• The DAN option first computes the unigram and bigram embeddings and averages them to get a single embedding.
+This is then passed to a deep neural network for a final sentence embedding of 512 dimensions.

-3. These sentence embeddings are then used for various unsupervised and supervised tasks like Skipthoughts, NLI, etc. The trained model is then again reused to generate a new 512 dimension sentence embedding.
+3. These sentence embeddings are then used for various unsupervised and supervised tasks, such as Skipthoughts, NLI, etc. The trained model is then reused to generate a new 512-dimensional sentence embedding.

 USE Embedding Process